Healthy Hippie Habits

 Add pasta and spinach to sauce and cook just another minute or so, until spinach has wilted.

 Viola!
 There you have it.
 You’ll never want to make boring old spaghetti and marinara again.
+Leftovers cna be stored in the fridge for up to a week.
 I really do hope you enjoy this recipe!
 If you do, share it with a friend and leave a comment down below.
 I love to hear your feedback!

 Creamy Penne Pasta